nachocaru/xaprb.com/content/blog/2005-09-27-simulating-the-sql-row_number-function.md

 ---
 If your RDBMS does not support the ROW\_NUMBER function, it is still possible to write some queries without it.
 ROW\_NUMBER operates over a partition of the result set, and returns a number for each row in a partition (it is possible to specify numbering schemes besides consecutive integers).

 Ranking and windowing functions are available in Microsoft SQL Server 2005, and are part of the newer SQL standards.
 I expect it will be some time before MySQL implements them.
-I don&#8217;t know about other systems such as PostgreSQL and Firebird.
-It has been a long time since I worked with Oracle, so I&#8217;m unsure about it, and viewing the Oracle documentation requires an account I&#8217;m unwilling to create.
+I don't know about other systems such as PostgreSQL and Firebird.
+It has been a long time since I worked with Oracle, so I'm unsure about it, and viewing the Oracle documentation requires an account I'm unwilling to create.

 ### An easy solution